 - Product details

-There are several types of extractors available depending your preferences and your house design.
+There are several types of extractors available depending on your preferences and your house design.

-Bathroom extractor systems come with a 5 year warranty and are available in different systems:
+Bathroom and kitchen extractor systems come with a 5 year warranty and are available in different systems:

 In-Line Fan Kits

-The most common bathroom system.
+The in-line fan kit is the most common bathroom & kitchen system.
 The fan is mounted in the ceiling space with the grille directly above the steam source.
-Other benefits:
+Other benefits include: